Potstop

 Lou is an experienced studio potter, based in the tradition of craft and pot making within the context of place, material and history.

-The concept of the vessel as an object with practical and aesthetic uses; and its representational value to ritual and cultural story telling.
+The concept of the vessel as an object with its every day practical and aesthetic uses; but also its representational value in relation to ritual and cultural story telling.

 Experimental in her approach to materials, she has worked with mud, fruit, grass seed, hot glass and film, always using clay as the core material.

-The past 20years her artistic practice has often involved working collaboratively with other artists, particularly within the area of making and walking and more recently making and rowing.
+The past 30years her artistic practice has often involved working collaboratively with other artists, particularly within the area of making and walking and more recently making and rowing, sourcing local clays en route to map journeys, and places within a geological context.